MaxWenzel/books-and-papers/README.md

 This online book covers networking in general (not just browser-based) and gives you all the basics you'd typically learn in a two-semester networking course.
 - [Evans, Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.amazon.de/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/):
 How to model your business domain in alignment with your business stakeholders.
 One of the most influential books in software design to date.

+## Papers

+You can find many of the following papers also here: [Papers we love](https://github.com/papers-we-love/papers-we-love)

+- [Carl Hewitt, Peter Bishop, Richard Steiger: A Universal Modular Actor Formalism for Artificial Intelligence](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.77.7898): This paper proposes a modular ACTOR architecture and definitional method for artificial intelligence that is conceptually based on a single kind of object: actors.